apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 \- type "startup disk"
 \- click on Startup Disk Creator icon
 \- The “Source disc image” panel should show the .iso file you downloaded.
 If it doesn't then click the “Other” button and find it in the folder you downloaded it to.
-\- Check out the “Disk to use” field, you're going to see your usb drive show up in there
+\- identify the “Disk to use” field, you're going to see your usb drive show up in there
 \- plug in the "offline boot" usb drive
 \- select the "offline boot" drive in the "Disk to use" field
 \- click "Make Startup Disk"

 ### h. create the "offline apps" drive

-You should still be in your live system, but if you're not then complete [section e](#e.-boot-into-the-live-system) again.
+You should still be in your live system, but if you're not then complete [section e](#e-boot-into-the-live-system) again.

 # download apt-get dependencies